The Exorcist: Cultural reference point

 The Exorcist has become a cultural reference point.
 Its imagery, particularly Regan in her bedroom, has been used by political cartoonists like Mike Luckovich and Mike Peters.
 In 1998, New York Times columnist Maureen Dowd wrote when criticizing the nation's apparent indulgence of President Bill Clinton's sexual indiscretions: "[P]eople are saying things so bizarre they could have come out of Linda Blair in The Exorcist. ...
 You expect the feminists' heads to start rotating on their necks any moment now."
 Father Merrin's arrival scene is another reference.
-In an episode of the CBS sitcom Square Pegs, Don Novello, as his Saturday Night Live (SNL) character Father Guido Sarducci, enters a classroom, similarly backlit amidst fog, in order to exorcise a character "possessed" by the Pac-Man video game.
+In an episode of the CBS sitcom Square Pegs, Don Novello, as his Saturday Night Live (SNL) character Father Guido Sarducci, enters a classroom, similarly backlit amidst fog, to exorcise a character "possessed" by the Pac-Man video game.
 In an episode set on Halloween 2019, an episode of Evil, another CBS series, paid homage to the scene.
 In 1992, the heavy metal band Pantera named its sixth studio album Vulgar Display of Power, from the possessed Regan's riposte to Karras when he suggests she could make the straps disappear, similarly titling a book about the band's adventures on tour.
 In 2023 a protist that lives inside a South American termite's gut was named Daimonympha friedkini after the movie and its director.

 Popular comedy took inspiration from the film.
 SNL parodied the film during its first season, with Richard Pryor in the Karras role and Laraine Newman as Regan.
 In 2023, the show again parodied the film, with host Jenna Ortega in the Regan role.
 Ghostbusters, in 1984, included The Exorcist among the horror films it referenced.
 In one scene, Sigourney Weaver's character, possessed by an evil spirit, begins to speak with a deep, husky voice and levitates above her bed as Bill Murray's character talks with her.
 In 1990, Blair starred as a housewife needing exorcism in the parody Repossessed.

 Religious wariness toward the film abated as it became a classic.
 Jesuit Jim McDermott wrote in a 2019 issue of America: "The Exorcist exposed people around the world to the question of evil in a new and terrifying way ...
 It is a film that takes on big questions and aspires to do much more than shock."
 In the heavily Baptist American South, The Exorcist was seen as acceptable viewing amid denunciations of many other horror films that supposedly promoted the occult, because, as a writer in Slate recalls, it "didn't encourage people to dabble in the dark arts, they warned people.
 More to the point, they acknowledged the existence of God, the influence of Satan, and the truth of the Bible."
 British Baptist minister Peter Laws has credited the film with persuading him to abandon atheism and become a Christian, since "it suggested ... that God might be the only truly effective answer to evil, that [He] might be real and the church might sometimes be filed under 'solution', not 'problem.